redpaperheart/Cinder-SoundPlayer/README.md

 Cinder-SoundPlayer
 ==================

-Simple class to load and play sounds using Cinder's 0.8.6 new audio API.
+Simple class to load and play sounds using [Cinder](https://libcinder.org/)'s 0.9.0 audio API.
 Features commonly needed functionality like fading volume in and out, panning and moving the playhead to a certain time or percent.
 The block also includes the utility class SoundManager to easily keep track of all the audio assets in the application.

 Includes two samples.